 Is your organization looking to develop a program for addressing underage drinking in your community?

 The Communities Mobilizing for Change on Alcohol (CMCA) is listed on the Substance Abuse and Mental Health Services Administration (SAMHSA) National Registry of Evidence-Based Programs and Practices (NREPP) as a Model Program.
 It is based on field-tested research and uses community organizing and advocacy to reduce youth access to alcohol.
-As the exclusive national trainer for CMCA SAMHSA Model Program, Youth Leadership Institute is here to help!
+As the exclusive national trainer for CMCA SAMHSA Model Program, yli is here to help!

 Many prevention programs continue to draw on the 90’s-era DARE “just say no” approach, which targets individual behaviors.

 Overwhelming evidence shows that this approach doesn’t work.
 On the contrary, it has profoundly exacerbated the problem by targeting — and then incarcerating on a massive scale — Black and Brown people across the country.

 Programs based on this model send home the message that young people who drink are “bad,” and use the threat of punishment to scare youth away from drinking and drug use rather than looking at why — and how — they are using in the first place.
 The concentration of these products in low-income communities of color is not a coincidence: the industry’s marketing strategies aggressively target youth in these communities in an effort to keep people drinking and keep the industry’s profits growing.

 The CMCA model — which focuses on the environments that encourage risky behavior — emphasizes authentic youth-adult partnerships, and sets the stage for a cascade of positive community-wide outcomes that do far more than deter individual youths from substance abuse.